Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Recent Performances

-- In last week's matchup with the Steelers, Hill caught five passes for 57 yards and scored one touchdown.
+- Against the Steelers in the AFC Wild Card round, Hill racked up 57 yards on five receptions (five targets) while scoring one touchdown.

-- Over his last three outings, Hill has caught 12 passes for 99 yards and one touchdown.
-He was targeted 18 times, and averaged 33.0 yards per game.
+- Hill has also chipped in with 12 grabs for 99 yards and one touchdown over his last three outings.
+He was targeted 18 times and averaged 33.0 receiving yards per game.

 Hill's Kansas City Teammates